smapiot/piral/docs/specs/feed-api-specification.md

 In case of a failed authentication, the HTTP response status code has to be `401`.

-In case of an app-store like feed service the feed may reject pilets in case of missing fees.
-In such scenarios the response should be `402`.
+In the case of an app-store-like feed service, the feed may reject pilets in case of missing fees.
+In such scenarios, the response should be `402`.

 In case of accepted authentication, but insufficient rights the HTTP response status code has to be `403`.

-In case of an existing entry (name and version are already there) the HTTP status has to be `409`.
+In case of an existing entry (name and version are already there), the HTTP status has to be `409`.

-In case where a pilet exceeds the limits defined by the feed service (e.g., pilet is 18 MB but the feed only accepts up to 16 MB) the HTTP status has to be `413`.
+In the case where a pilet exceeds the limits defined by the feed service (e.g., pilet is 18 MB but the feed only accepts up to 16 MB) the HTTP status has to be `413`.

 The error message should be transported via the status text.
 The exact response content may be defined by the implementation (e.g., could be a JSON message with an `error` field describing a potential error).